 The short answer is no. On the other hand, you do have an option.
 First, let us all be aware that even architects who sell house plans online do not stamp their plans prior to shipping it to the customer.
 Now that this fact is established, we can move on to providing a solution to having you plans stamped.

 Let’s assume you live in a state that require all residential projects be prepared by a state licensed architect.
 You’ve found a plan you like, but it’s done by a home designer or architect not licensed in your state.
 One may be thinking that there is no recourse, but not so fast.
 You can have a local licensed architect stamp these plans for you.
 In order for this to happen a few things have to fall in place.

 Find a local architect

-First you should shop around for an architect who is open to reviewing the plans (for a nominal fee) of other design professional and stamp their work.
-After you have found your architect who will provide this service, you then need to contact the designer about purchasing the plan.
-You will have to purchase an electronic file in the form of some CAD file format as will probably be requested by the architect.
+Shop around for an architect who will review the stock house plan of another design professional and stamp their work.
+The will be a nominal fee involve.
+After you have found an architect, contact the designer about purchasing the plan.
+You will have to purchase an electronic CAD file in order for the Architect to perform this task.
 The reason is that in order for an architect to seal or stamp the plans, it has to be within the border of the architect who will be providing the stamp.

 The electronic files will be a little more expensive when compared to buying blueprints.
 However, this cost is far less than having your architect create a similar design.
 CAD files allow the architect to import the drawings into their border so they can print and stamp the plans.